henkkx/DjangoSurvivalGame/README.md

 ## Specifications:
 ### The Logged On Users Are Able To Access These Features :

-   view, update and maintain their profile start a game and return back to a game in progress.
+   View, update and maintain their profile
+   Start a game and return back to a game in progress.
    Play the game according to the mechanics described above View the leader board & Other Player Stats